jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.15 StreamLinkClass

-Identifies the exterior/interior links and nodes in a stream network.
+Identifies the exterior/interior links and nodes in a stream network..

 *Parameters*: